Covisint-PST/jacoco-service-broker/README.md

 | Key | Description
 | --- | -----------
 | `configuration` | The jacoco agent configuation to provide to all applications.
-| `profile` | The profile that can used for mentioning agent-name during setting java agent path.
-This can be any value.

 ## Model Notes